ucsb-cs156/w22/_lectures/lect28.md

 * Homework H07: <https://www.gradescope.com/courses/255328/assignments/1334103>
   - Due Thursday 5pm
   - Accepted late without penalty through Friday 5pm
+  - It should be possible to get 100% on this if you write thoughtful answers.
+    - Why leave anything blank?
+    - If you include a joke answer, include a serious one too. :-)

 # Final PR deadline (non-negotiable)